JamesBMH/Conference_Registration_Unisa/README.md

         -Users can load an existing registration list from their chosen directory -If there are registered users when a file is loaded the data will be appended to the table -Saving is disabled until a new user has been registered for the conference

+    Question 4:
+        Question 4 was not implemented due to time constraints at the time